 Contact: Mark Bagley

 Creating new market opportunities for water technology commercialization and deployment through simultaneous technology and policy development

-Fecal contamination and pollution in surface waters is the leading cause of enteric waterborne diseases in the world.
-In order to identify and track fecal disease origins, EPA developed and patented a microbial source tracking (MST) DNA-based method (No: 7,572,584) to detect fecal source origins.
-To help pave a way to commercialization, EPA validation and approval of the MST technology is needed.
-Under the proposed research plan, EPA will complete a standardized protocol for testing MST water technologies as well as an internal validation report.
-The protocol will take roughly 12 months to complete and will then be submitted to the Office of Water to become an EPA approved testing method.
-Under this project, EPA expects to file patents on MST water technologies for cattle, deer, and dogs, which will be presented at the American Society for Microbiology in June 2013.
-EPA will work with Confluence Water Technology Innovation Cluster to co-host a standardization and commercialization workshop to announce the results of the validation, and to bring together national experts from Federal, academic, and business sectors.
-EPA protocol approval will make the MST technology eligible for submission to the Alternative Test Procedure Program, from which an equivalency protocol can be established by the EPA Office of Water.
+Fecal pollution in surface waters is the leading cause of enteric waterborne diseases in the world.
+To identify and track fecal disease origins, EPA developed and patented a microbial source tracking (MST) DNA-based method (No: 7,572,584) to detect human and cattle sources of fecal pollution.
+To help pave a way to commercialization, EPA validation and approval of a MST technology is needed.
+Currently, EPA is conducting a 17 laboratory validation study on human-associated MST technologies that may result in the first standardized MST technology.
+The standardized method will then be published in the Federal Register and considered for EPA approval.
+In addition, EPA expects to file patents on MST water technologies for other sources of fecal pollution sources by the end of FY13.
+EPA plans to work with Confluence Water Technology Innovation Cluster to co-host a standardization and commercialization workshop to announce the results of the validation study, and to bring together national experts from federal, academic, and business sectors.
+EPA protocol standardization will make the MST technology eligible for the Alternative Test Procedure Program, from which an equivalency protocol can be established by the EPA Office of Water.
 This protocol will allow the private sector to develop equivalent technologies for commercialization.
-This project will provide an ideal test case for the evaluation and commercialization of EPA intellectual property (IP) to the marketplace.

 Contact: Orin Shanks